 One of humanity’s favourite activities is snooping.
 Whether it’s glancing over at your neighbour’s desk or checking out the person in the train seat next to you, snooping is easily done.
 Whenever it involves a peek at someone else's screen, we call it shoulder surfing.

 To guarantee privacy from shoulder surfers you can look for a privacy screen protector.
 It’s essentially a thin cover for your screen that drastically reduces the viewing angle of your screen.

 With a privacy screen protector installed, looking at your screen straight-on gives you business as usual.
-When looking from any other angle than a narrow area in front you’ll see a fuzzied or blackened image.
-The downside is that it's more difficult to share your screen with someone when you want to, but it does mean that nobody else can either.
-Most privacy guards are seen on work devices, protecting sensitive corporate data from shoulder surfers.
+Yet, when you look at it from any other angle than a narrow area in front, you'll see nothing but blackness.
+It's more difficult to have someone look with you at a video, but it does mean that nobody else can either.
+Most privacy guards are on work devices, protecting sensitive data from shoulder surfers.

 There's an option for almost any type of device, from smartphones to desktop monitors.
 They come in two flavours: ones you can remove temporarily, making situational use possible, and ones you stick to the screen for a more permanent effect.
 Do your research before purchasing, because they aren’t cheap for large screens.